Bina Agarwal: Positions and awards

-Bina Agarwal has held distinguished positions at many international universities, including Harvard (she was the first Daniel Ingalls Visiting Professor), the University of Michigan (Ann Arbor), the University of Minnesota (where she held the Winton Chair), and the New York University School of Law.
-In 2006–07, Agarwal was also a visiting research fellow at the Kennedy School of Government of Harvard University.
+Bina Agarwal has held positions at Harvard University, where she was the first Daniel Ingalls Visiting professor, the University of Michigan in Ann Arbor, Michigan, the University of Minnesota, where she held the Winton Chair, and the New York University School of Law.
+In 2006–07, Agarwal was also a visiting research fellow at Harvard Kennedy School at Harvard University.
 In addition, she has been vice-president of the International Economic Association, president of the International Association for Feminist Economics, and on the board of the Global Development Network.
 Agarwal is a founding member of the Indian Society for Ecological economics.
-She is one of only two women who served on the Commission for the Measurement of Economic Performance and Social Progress, chaired by Nobel Laureate Joseph Stiglitz and set up by President Sarkozy.
-She has also been consultant to the Planning Commission of India and is on the editorial boards of several international academic journals.
+She is one of only two women who served on the Commission for the Measurement of Economic Performance and Social Progress.
+She has also been consultant to the Planning Commission of India.

-In 2009 Agarwal was nominated to the board of the United Nations Research Institute for Social Development (UNRISD) – such nominations are approved by the United Nations Economic and Social Council (ECOSOC).
-On 29 March 2010 the Global Development and Environment Institute (GDAE) awarded her the 2010 Leontief Prize – an annual award named after Nobel Laureate Wassily Leontief.
-GDAE Co-Director Neva Goodwin wrote: "Bina Agarwal embodies the kind of theoretically rigorous, empirically grounded, and policy-oriented economics that the Leontief Prize was created to recognize," and "Her contributions to both scholarship and policy on economic development, the environment, well-being, and gender have been an inspiration to GDAE for many years."
+In 2009, Agarwal was nominated to the board of the United Nations Research Institute for Social Development (UNRISD).
+On 29 March 2010 the Global Development and Environment Institute (GDAE) awarded her the 2010 Leontief Prize.
 She is the currently president-elect of the International Society for Ecological Economics.
 She also heads a "Working Group on Disadvantaged Farmers, including Women" for India's 12th Five Year Plan, and is on the Indian Prime Minister's Panel on Land Reform.
 Additionally, Agarwal is on the advisory board for Academics Stand Against Poverty (ASAP).

 In 2017, she received the Balzan Prize for Gender Studies in recognition of her work in studying women's contribution to agriculture in India.